projectretriever/project-retriever/README.md

 # project retriever
-The project retriever team will learn how to create an interactive map app that involves using the following: HTML, CSS and JavaScript.
+The project retriever team will learn how to create an interactive map app that involves using the following:
+-HTML
+-CSS
+-JavaScript